igormiktor/CARRTv2/docs/_posts/2017-12-03-Path-finder-working-on-CARRT.md

 It's been tested both with "manually" entered maps (PathFindingBasicTest.cpp) and with lidar-generated maps (PathFindingTest.cpp).

-Next task is to create the menus and states that actually implement the pathfinding and then drive the resulting path (re-mapping and re-pathfinding as appropriate along the way).
+Next task is to create the menus and states that actually execute the pathfinding and then drive the resulting path (re-mapping and re-pathfinding as appropriate along the way).